 - Serve any files found in remote repository caches second.

 To determine which repository contains a particular artifact, Artifactory must check every repository in the virtual.
 The Trace Artifact Retrieval REST API can be used to view this logic in action.
 The worst-case scenario from this algorithm should be clear: What if an artifact is in the last remote repository in the virtual list?
 If a given artifact is at the bottom of the resolution algorithm (Show above as step #3), it will take far longer to download versus pulling it directly from a remote repository.

 UI Performance Problems

-Swapping the repositories might fix this particular pathing issue, but it could break other builds using the same large Virtual.
+You may be able to change the Resolution Order of your repositories to fix this particular pathing issue, but it could break other builds that are using the same, large virtual repository.